The shift: how biotech companies actually pick NYC lab space in 2026

 Which NYC life-sciences buildings AI actually recommends

-Metricus tested structured queries across ChatGPT, Perplexity, Gemini, and Claude in Q1 2026, using buyer-intent prompts that a biotech founder or lab-space tenant would actually use: “Where can I lease biotech lab space in NYC?”, “Life sciences incubator New York City”, “Medical office space Kips Bay”, “Long Island City life sciences lease”, and variations.
+Metricus tested structured queries across the major AI platforms in Q1 2026, using buyer-intent prompts that a biotech founder or lab-space tenant would actually use: “Where can I lease biotech lab space in NYC?”, “Life sciences incubator New York City”, “Medical office space Kips Bay”, “Long Island City life sciences lease”, and variations.
 The results follow a familiar pattern: a small number of well-documented facilities capture nearly all the recommendations; the rest are invisible regardless of their actual quality or availability.

 | Rank | Facility | Borough / Neighborhood | Tenant Type | Approx. SF | AI Mention Rate * |